so1omon563/terraform-aws-shield-advanced/modules/group_by_resource_type/README.md

 To select / de-select resources, use the appropriate resource `boolean` variable.
 You can also change the default `aggregation` value for each resource type if desired.

-For protecting individual resources, there is the `individual_shield` submodule.
-This submodule can be directly called to create a single protection for a single resource.
+If you wish to group all resources, there is a `group_by_all` submodule.

 This submodule can be found under the [modules](https://github.com/so1omon563/terraform-aws-shield/tree/main/modules) directory.